-We loved the comfort, dimensions, and top-notch construction of the Kammok Roo.
-It's one of those hammocks that has the ability to turn a head and would illicit an audible "ahhhh" almost any time someone sat in it.
+We loved the comfort and dimensions of the Kammok Roo.
+It's one of those hammocks that would elicit an audible "ahhhh" almost any time someone sat in it.
 Despite there being other models that scored higher in every category, the Roo remains a hammock that we would gladly recommend again and again for a variety of outdoor situations and adventures.

 The Roo is so comfy!
 It's clear from the moment you sink into it that care and precision went into the construction.
 There seems to be an extra bit of attention shown to every detail, and it paid off in an excellent hammock.
-Of the double open models we tested, this one and the Grand Trunk OneMade Double TrunkTech were the most comfortable.
+It ranks on par with the similar large end-gathered models we tested.

-The Roo weighs 24 ounces, which is pretty heavy for a single layer open model hammock.
-In comparison, the ENO DoubleNest only weighs 19 ounces for roughly the same amount of space, and the Grand Trunk OneMade Double TrunkTech weighs a mere 15.6 ounces for even more space.
-The ENO Reactor is not considered a double model but offers a double layer floor that adds an impressive amount of insulation, and even with that extra layer it only weighs three ounces more than the Roo.
+The Roo weighs over 23 ounces, which is pretty heavy for a single layer open model hammock.
+In comparison, the ENO DoubleNest weighs just under 19 ounces for roughly the same amount of space.

 While the Roo may not be overly competitive in the weight department, its design and construction were impressive enough to us to warrant some extra ounces in our packs.
 If weight isn't of particular concern, then don't worry too much about this.
-If, however, you need to lighten things up wherever you can due to the type of trip you plan to embark upon, consider looking at some of the ultralight models we reviewed, like the Grand Trunk Nano 7.
-And if you need lightweight plus weather protection, take a look at the ENO SubLink Shelter System or the Hennessy Ultralite Backpacker Asym Zip.
+If, however, you need to lighten things up wherever you can due to the type of trip you plan to embark upon, consider looking at some of the lighter day-use hammocks in this review.

-As with all the open models we reviewed, the Roo does not come with a suspension system.
-Not only is this something you will need to decide upon in regards to how easy your setup procedure is, it's also something you need to factor in to your final weight.
+As with many of the models we reviewed, the Roo does not come with a suspension system.
+Not only is this something you will need to decide upon in regards to how comfortable your setup procedure is, but it's also something you need to factor into your final weight.
 However, once you have this piece figured out, setting up the Roo is as easy as clipping the two impressive climbing-grade carabiners into your anchor.
 Then, when you're ready to break down, the whole hammock fits snugly into the attached stuff sack and cinches down with compression straps.

 Durability and Protection

 With bomber construction, triple stitching, and climbing-rated carabiners and slings, it's no wonder the Roo is rated to 500 pounds and, with proper care, it should have no problem lasting for years and years.
-As far as protection from the elements, this model does as well as can be expected from a simple open model design.
-The single layer of fabric is relatively insulating, but if you plan to camp overnight, you will need to beef it up with a mattress or pads.
+As far as protection from the elements, this model does as well as can be expected for a simple open model design.
+The single layer of fabric blocks a light breeze, but if you plan to camp overnight, you will need to beef it up with a sleeping pad or underquilt.
 On mild afternoons just lounging around you will find plenty of fabric to cocoon yourself in and nice side panels that help keep your face and feet nestled inside the hammock.
 Upgrades are also readily available if you need more protection.

-Overall, the Roo is a plush and durable model that we highly recommend.
-It's well constructed and comes equipped with climbing-grade carabiners and slings, giving it the highest weight-rating of any hammock we tested, at 500 pounds.
-Easy to set up, get comfortable in, and break down, the Roo is a purchase we think you'll be very happy with, and it's readily upgradable if you want to get into colder weather camping.
+Overall, the Roo is a plush and durable model that we enjoyed.
+It's well constructed and comes equipped with climbing-grade carabiners and slings, giving it one of the highest weight-rating of any hammock we tested, at 500 pounds.
+Easy to set up, get comfortable in, and break down, the Roo is a good purchase but, due to its high price for what it can offer, we believe better value can be found in other models we tested.